sahimsakir/rbac/README.md

 # Developing a Role Back Access Control using Laravel
-This is a demo application showing how to build a simple project management software using Laravel and Vue.
+This demo application shows how to build a simple role back access control software using Laravel.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-What things you need to install the software.
+What things do you need to install the software?

 * Git.
 * PHP.